demisto/content/Packs/IBMMaaS360Security/Integrations/IBMMaaS360SecurityEventCollector/README.md

 To access the IBM MaaS360 Security API, you first need to generate an App access key.
 Follow these steps:

-1. Log into the IBM MaaS360 portal.
+1. Log in to the IBM MaaS360 portal.

 2. Go to **Setup** > **Manage Access Keys**.
 ![Generate access key](../../doc_files/manage-access-keys.png)

-3. Click on **Generate Access Key**.
+3. Click **Generate Access Key**.
 ![Generate access key](../../doc_files/generate-key.png)

 4. Create a new `MaaS360 Web Services` key.